Mesnage-Org/pgfinder/lib/docs/contributing.md

 ### Formatting

-To ensure consistent formating through the `web` directory, you can run [Prettier](https://prettier.io/) using the following command:
+To ensure consistent formating throughout the `web` directory, you can run [Prettier](https://prettier.io/) using the following command:

 ``` bash
 # Run Prettier